Woman smiling during a meeting with her coach

 What Is Coaching?

 Coaching conversations empower employees through encouragement and teaching.
 When managers coach, they reinforce strengths and explore challenges with the employee.
-Successful coaching guides employees towards success but promotes independent thinking and collaboration to overcome obstacles.
+Successful coaching guides employees toward success while promoting independent thinking and collaboration to overcome obstacles.

 View our infographic to see the top skills needed to turn your managers and leaders into coaches: From Manager to Coach: 7 Development Tips